yyu130/SeniorCharge/README.md

 ## License

 The website is built with Laravel - PHP web framework.
 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Terms of Use

+All information in the website is for not-for-profit and non-commercial use only.